TeamHG-Memex/agnostic/docs/cli.rst

       -y, --yes  Do not display warning: assume "yes".
       --help     Show this message and exit.

+current
+    A snapshot of the database before the most recent changes.

+target
+    A snapshot of the database after the most recent changes.

 The ``test`` command verifies that a set of migrations will run without error and will also precisely produce the desired target schema.
-See :ref:test_migrations for more details.
+See `Write & Test Migrations <workflow.html#write-test-migrations>`__ for more details.